New Jersey Turnpike: 1990s to present

 In conjunction with the Port Authority of New York and New Jersey's replacement of the Goethals Bridge, improvements were being studied at exit 13 in Elizabeth and Linden.
 However, the interchange was ultimately left as is, with no improvements being made.

 On March 24, 2020, the NJTA temporarily suspended cash toll collection due to the COVID-19 pandemic.
 Drivers without E-ZPass transponders had their license plates photographed at the toll plazas and were sent bills in the mail.
 Cash collection resumed on May 19 of that year.

 In January 2020, the NJTA announced plans to construct E-ZPass express lanes at exit 18E.
 This project was completed in November 2021.
 Additionally, the toll plaza at exit 6 was reconfigured in order to add a second E-ZPass express lane in each direction, as the original configuration had become obsolete.

 From late April to May 2022, the ramps onto US 206 at exit 7 were temporarily closed so the overpass could be demolished.

-On June 9, 2023, the American Association of State Highway and Transportation Officials approved redesignating the Eastern Spur as I-695 and officially designating the Western Spur as I-95.
+On June 9, 2023, the American Association of State Highway and Transportation Officials (AASHTO) approved redesignating the Eastern Spur as I-695 and officially designating the Western Spur as I-95.
+However, as of 2026, no physical signage for I-695 has been erected.

+In late 2025, the branch lanes at the exit 11 toll plaza were removed.

+In June 2026, a maintenance-only U-turn located a mile north of the exit 18W toll plaza was opened to public use.
+Initially implemented for the FIFA World Cup, this ramp allows northbound E-ZPass users to access the Meadowlands Sports Complex via the E-ZPass-only ramps at exit 19W while bypassing congestion at the exit 16W toll plaza.
+The flat rate toll at exit 19W is waived for northbound E-ZPass users who pass through the southbound exit gantry within 20 minutes of passing through the exit 18W toll plaza.